sfallahadl/aws-gitops-workshop/content/10_prerequisites/install_gitops_agent.md

 This command will start a wizard that will ask you several questions.
 After you answer them the installation of the agent will take place.

+{{% notice warning %}}
+The installation process will take several minutes depending on your cluster resources and network speed.
+Please be patient and don't interrupt the process by pressing CTRL-C or closing the terminal.
+{{% /notice %}}

 You can see the status of your agent at [https://g.codefresh.io/account-admin/account-conf/integration/gitops](https://g.codefresh.io/account-admin/account-conf/integration/gitops).